Getting teams to collaborate successfully

 • Don’t offer too much direction.
 Collaboration is a chance for team members to share insights, ideas, and approaches with each other, all of which can be spoiled if they become worried about pleasing an overly involved boss.

 • Don’t take creativity for granted.
-You may hear some pretty bizarre ideas in group efforts, but that is the best sign that the collaboration is working and that real imagination is taking place.
+You may hear some pretty bizarre ideas in group efforts, but that is the best sign that the collaboration is working and real imagination is taking place.

 Using the right tools